A Workout for Photographers

 Get used to holding weights and you will feel like your camera and camera bag suddenly become lighter and easier to carry around for the whole day.

 Photographer, what does your workout look like?
-Let me know in the comment section below.
+If you have any other tips for a better workout for photographers, let me know in the comment section below.